 Art and design facilities

-We offer superb workshops in wood, metal and plastics.
+We offer superb workshops in wood, metal and plastics latest in additive manufacturing and rapid prototyping equipment.
 You will be supported by specialist technicians who will help you in the use of both traditional and advanced materials and manufacturing processes.
 You will also learn prototyping techniques to test your ideas during the development process and learn modelling skills to express the detail and finesse of your finalised designs.

 Lively studio facilities allow you to collaborate with a cross-section of students and continue the discourse about your work and the design discipline more broadly.

 We continuously develop your computer literacy and you will work on various PC-based 3D modelling and graphic presentation packages using specialist facilities.

 We have 1,500 study places and 650 computer workstations across four sites on campus.
 These give access to more than half a million publications, an extensive range of DVDs, e-resources and thousands of electronic journals.

 The main Kimberlin Library is open 24 hours a day, 365 days of the year (other than in exceptional circumstances).

 Award-winning staff are on hand to help and there is a café for study breaks.
 We offer a range of workshops, drop-in and one-to-one sessions, and our Just Ask service provides email and telephone support.

 Our comfortable and well-equipped study areas provide a range of environments to suit your needs.